 - Consider reviewing the source code of [WebMvcAutoConfigurationAdapter][2]

-path, and the default static URL mappings continue to work as well.
+With this in place, static content from myExternalFilePath is served to the /m path, and the default static URL mappings continue to work as well.

 Related StackOverflow Q/A: How do I use Spring Boot to serve static content located in Dropbox folder?